numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Different instantiations of the parametrized functions |ftheta| are a natural way to represent randomized repetitions.
 For example, different instances implement random translations of the search space and hence a translation of the optimum [HAN2009fun]_.
-Randomized restarts on the other hand are conducted from different initial points.
+Randomized restarts on the other hand can be conducted from different initial points.
 For translation invariant algorithms both mechanisms are equivalent and can be mutually exchanged.

 We interpret runs performed on different instances :math:`\theta_1, \ldots, \theta_K` as repetitions of the same problem.